Quantcast

 Keeping Down Heating Costs

-1. Keep doors and vents open in each room to keep air circulating properly, at the correct pressure, in your home.
-When heating your home, it’s better to keep doors and vents open.
+1. Keep doors and vents open in each room to keep air circulating properly in your home at the correct pressure.
+When heating your home, keeping doors and vents open is better.
 Closing them can make your heating system work harder and less efficiently and cause ductwork leaks or other issues.
-Move furniture back from the heating vents so that you get all the heat you’re paying for!
+Move furniture back from the heating vents to get all the heat you’re paying for!

 2. Hang blankets over the windows at night.
 Get insulated curtains in your windows to trap heat.